 Explaining OCD to Your Loved Ones

-Step 3: Explain your compulsions.
 Now that you've touched on what you worry about, try to explain that your compulsions are your way of trying to remedy what you worry about.
-Ex.
-I feel like every time I touch something I get contaminated again or they just don't come off in the first place, so I just keep washing to get them off.

 Read More From Patientslounge

 You've opened yourself up and identified your obsessions as obsessions by talking about them.
-This is the first step to truly healing.
+This is the first step to true healing.

 Some pretty common things that OCD sufferers obsess over: